The Student Experience Awards 2020

 Leadership involves establishing a clear vision and inspiring others to support you whilst providing information, knowledge and methods to help realise that vision.
 A good leader will be able to coordinate and balance the conflicting interests of all members and stakeholders and will step up in times of crisis.
 For this award we will be choosing from the 15 Lead Department Reps.

-Do you know a Student Rep who is particularly dedicated to representing their fellow students?
+Do you know a Student Rep who is particularly dedicated to representing their fellow students and who goes above and beyond to do so?

-We’re looking for someone who goes above and beyond their duties as a Rep. The winner of this award will be highly committed to their role, engage with relevant meetings and maintain contact with their peers, academic staff and the Students’ Union.
-A dedicated Student Rep won’t just raise issues; they will be committed to finding solutions.
+The winner of this award will be highly committed to their role, engage with relevant meetings and maintain contact with their peers, academic staff and the Students’ Union.
+A outstanding Student Rep won’t just raise issues; they will be committed to finding innovating and sustainable solutions.
+The winner of this award has made significant contributions to implementing positive or meaningful change at course, department or faculty level.

 The Vice-Chancellors Award for Representation